entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/widget-configuration.md

 3. Fill out the `name` field and click `Save`.
 You can update the widget configuration at any point by clicking `Settings` from the widget actions in the Page Designer.

-4. Publish the page and confirm the target MFE is configured and displays correctly
+4. Publish the page and confirm the target MFE is configured and displays correctly.